Skip to Content

 hands tracing witch head template onto paper plate

-Make the witch’s hat by gluing the hat band in the middle of the hat, then trim off the excess paper that hangs over it.
+Next, help your child to make the witch’s hat by gluing the hat band in the middle of the hat, then trim off the excess paper that hangs over it.

 hands gluing hat bat to witch hat